 Swap White Rice or Pasta For Brown Rice or Pasta

 Whole grains are higher in fibre, vitamins, and minerals than white rice/pasta.
-Moreover, brown rice and whole-grain pasta are very high in manganese, which is a vital mineral used for many important processes in the body, such as bone development, wound healing, muscle contraction metabolism, nerve function, and blood sugar regulation.
+Moreover, brown rice and whole-grain pasta are very high in manganese, which is a vital mineral used for many important processes in the body, such as bone development, wound healing, muscle contraction metabolism, nerve function, and blood sugar regulation (11).
 Additionally, wholegrain foods are more filling, and several studies have shown that whole grains can aid in weight loss (12), and reduce the risk of type 2 diabetes and cardiovascular disease (13).

-Research has found that bananas are a fantastic source of energy, which is ideal for people who are lacking in energy, or for those who often work out.
+Research has found that bananas are a fantastic source of energy, which is ideal for people who are lacking in energy, or for those who often work out (14).
 Just two bananas provide enough calories for a 1-1/2 hour workout or walk.

-Furthermore, bananas also have a small amount of tryptophan, an amino acid that when combined with bananas’ natural vitamin B6, helps boost the production of serotonin, a “feel-good hormone” that aids in boosting mood.
+Furthermore, bananas also have a small amount of tryptophan, an amino acid that when combined with bananas’ natural vitamin B6, helps boost the production of serotonin, a “feel-good hormone” that aids in boosting mood (16).

 Swap Hot Chocolate for Warm Milk With Cinnamon

 Cinnamon has been praised for its powerful medicinal properties.
-It contains the compound cinnamaldehyde (1), which is believed to be responsible for having powerful effects on health and metabolism.
+It contains the compound cinnamaldehyde (17), which has powerful effects on health and metabolism.
 Moreover, cinnamon is also loaded with antioxidants such as polyphenols which protect the body from oxidative damage.
 In fact, a recent study found that the polyphenols found in cinnamon were more powerful than ‘superfoods’ such as onions and garlic.